sigasi/sigasi_insights/tech/vhdl-assert-and-report.md

     assert <condition> report <message_string> severity <severity_level>;
 ```

-If no `message_string` specified then default `Assertion violation.` will be used by default.
-If the `severity_level` clause is omitted in a report statement it is implicitly assumed to be `ERROR`.
+If no `message_string` specified then _"Assertion violation."_ will be used by default.
+If the `severity_level` clause is omitted in an assert statement it is implicitly assumed to be `error`.

 ```vhdl
     assert 3 = 2 + 2;